-In return, Uniswap will give you liquidity pool token that acts like a receipt called Uni v2 DAI/ETH.
+In return, Uniswap will give you a liquidity pool token that acts like a receipt called Uni v2 DAI/ETH.
 These are called equity tokens because they represent your equity in the pool.

 This makes for a tidy book-keeping process and is common across crypto as it makes coding everything up more convenient.